From: weB2cats

 Date: 04-12-2006, 02:50 PM (14 of 14)

-However, since a huge part of your credit rating is based on you getting in and staying in debt, people who live his teachings often have horrible credit scores.
+Dave Ramsey has spoken out about this on his radio show often.
+His type of "credit counseling" (which I believe in, BTW) teaches people how to get out of debt and stay out of debt as a way of life.
+(Not taking out loans, not owning credit cards, etc.) However, since a huge part of your credit rating is based on you getting in and staying in debt, people who live his teachings often have horrible credit scores.
 They don't take out debts or keep lines of credit open so the mathimatical formula the credit bureaus use penilize them.
+It ticks him off no end that people who are being responsible, living on less than they make, and not getting into credit card debt are seen as "risky" and therefore have to pay higher insurance premiums.
+Just stupid. |

 User: Lynnie

-Member since: 02-23-2006
+Member since: 02-23-2006 Total posts: 44 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-11175.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-11175.html